7ormungand/app_email/README.md

-You must create a connect.env file where your email and app password will be located.
+You must create a "connect.env" file where your email and app password will be located.
 Only for google.

 EMAIL=... your email